 At NEI, we’re dedicated to training and supporting the next generation of vision researchers and clinicians.
-Through the National Institutes of Health (NIH), we offer exciting opportunities to students in high school, college, graduate school, and medical or dental school.
+Through the National Institutes of Health (NIH), we offer exciting opportunities to students in college, graduate school, and medical or dental school.

 Summer internships